 - $249 – use on unlimited websites with lifetime support and updates.

 One of the biggest differences between Divi and Elementor is that, with Divi license, you will not only have the Divi Builder, but you will also have access to Elegant Themes’ entire offering which includes the Divi theme, a magazine theme, an email opt-in plugin, and a social media plugin.
 You can use all of them on unlimited sites.

-Conclude: When it comes to pricing comparison of Elementor vs Divi, the Divi builder may be the winner because of its excellent value.
+Conclude: When it comes to a pricing comparison of Elementor vs Divi, the Divi builder may be the winner because of its excellent value.
+Besides, you have an exclusive Divi Discount Code through which you can avail 10% special discount.

 10. Elementor vs Divi, What is better to build an online store?